natmasslove/aws_howto/mwaa_connections_and_vars/README.md

 #### **Secrets Naming**

 That's how secret names are defined:
 ![Secret Names](images/secret_name.png)

-Secret names start with a prefix which was define in Airflow Environment creation template:
+Secret names start with a prefix which was defined in Airflow Environment creation template:
 ![Secrets Prefix](images/secret_prefix_mwaa.png)

 As a result in DAGs these connections can be refered by name, respectively, as: